Giving Up Sugar? Do These 5 Things First

 4. Distract yourself from cravings.

 Chances are those sugar cravings hit you around the same time every day—midmorning, midafternoon, and late night before bed.
 Be in tune with your body and try to recognize if it really needs food for fuel.
 Drink a glass of water to see if that curbs the craving.
-If not, it's time for some self-care.
+Sometimes, people can crave sugar because of stress, adrenal fatigue, hormonal imbalance, or Candida, and you should always consult your doctor if you feel like you’re concerned about one of these symptoms.
+Even if you’re just simply trying to cut back, it's time for some self-care.

 Reach for the essential oils!
 Putting a drop or two on a cotton ball, on your scarf, or on diffuser jewelry will help you have a rescue plan ready in action.
 Peppermint and grapefruit, alone or layered together, are my favorite go-to's for curbing those cravings.